The-Pied-Piper/B-Cache/README.md

 ## Usage

-Three copies are provided for convenience. a minified browser compatible version, es6 version of the library and an es5 version.
+Three copies are provided for convenience.
+A minified browser version, an es6 version, and an es5 version.

 To use the browser version simply include `b-cache/dist/bcache.min.js` in a script tag and use it by referring to the class you need
 ```javascript